mvdwetering/ynca/docs/DESIGN.md

 Some guidelines I try to follow when adding functions to the API.

 * YNCA functions supporting GET are modelled as attributes
-    * If the function also support PUT of the value the attribute will also be writable
+    * If the function also support PUT for the value this attribute will also be writable
 * YNCA functions that _only_ support PUT are modelled as methods
     * While it is possible to create write only attributes they felt weird to use.
 * YNCA functions that perform actions are modelled as methods
-* Attribute names on the API follow naming (but in lowercase) as used in YNCA except where not possible due to Python limitations.
+* Attribute names on the API follow naming as used in YNCA but in lowercase; except where not possible due to Python limitations.
 E.g. "2chdecoder" becomes "twochdecoder"
-* Method names on the API follow naming (but in lowercase) as used on YNCA with the "action" postfixed.
+* Method names on the API follow naming as used on YNCA but in lowercase with the "action" postfixed.
 E.g. "vol_up()" or "remote_send()"
 * While all values on YNCA are transmitted as strings these are converted to Python types
     * Strings stay strings
     * Numbers become integers or floats
     * Multiple options are mapped to Enums
         * Each function will have its own Enum even though values are the same.
 On multiple occasions it has turned out that possible values have changed between receivers.
-Having individual Enums allows to just extend the impacted one.
+Having individual Enums allows to just extend the impacted one without impacting other attributes.
         * All enums will have an "UNKNOWN" field for the case where a receiver responds with an unknown value.
 In these cases a warning will be logged.
 This UNKNOWN mapping is to avoid exceptions when mapping to an Enum which would break the code.
+Unknown values occur because there is no official documentation available and new receivers might support more/different values.
  * These are guidelines, exceptions can be made.

 ## Input detection